dwarvesf/playground/_memo/how-to-set-up-environment-for-editing-memo.md

 ## B. Install the Devbox
 1. Open the Terminal on VScode
-You can use the shortcut `Control + ~`.
+You can use the shortcut `Control + ~` to open Terminal.

 ![](assets/how-to-set-up-environment-for-editing-memo_how-to-set-up-environment-for-editing-memo_bed95d63218ec145199cb308295a2d1e_md5.webp)

-Then run this command in the Terminal `curl -fsSL https://get.jetpack.io/devbox | bash`.
+Then run this command in the Terminal to install Devbox: `curl -fsSL https://get.jetpack.io/devbox | bash`.

 ## C. Pull the Github Source to your local disk
 You have 2 ways to pull the Github source to the local disk: